South Korea Winter Trip. Day 2: Jeju Island

 Traditional water container

-Nice to have friendly-host while touring the museum
+Nice to have a friendly host while touring the museum

-We've been told the in olden times, housewives were the breadwinner
+We've been told that in olden times, housewives were the breadwinners.

 Traditional entrance gate to the village

-It's not a historic building, but its worth to visit specially Yakcheonsa Temple especially when you stay around Seogwipo.
+It's not a historic building, but it's worth visiting, especially Yakcheonsa Temple, especially when you stay around Seogwipo.
 The temple built in 1982 is located on a site where a mineral water spring flows from the ground.

-We couldn't get the chance to have beach picnic or ocean swim, even though Jeju is an Island.
-I guess probably because the harsh open sea and it was winter season.
-However, we did stopped at Jungmun Saekdal Beach located at the bottom of a tall cliff makes it feel much more secluded.
+We couldn't get the chance to have a beach picnic or ocean swim, even though Jeju is an island.
+I guess probably because of the harsh open sea and the winter season.
+However, we did stop at Jungmun Saekdal Beach, located at the bottom of a tall cliff, which makes it feel much more secluded.

 An iconic Jejudo temple